vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

-# RFC 958 - 2021-10-12 - Automatic namespacing
+# RFC 958 - 2021-10-12 - Automatic configuration namespacing

-Or how to load the sink `foo` from `${CONFIG_DIR}/sinks/foo.toml`.
-This can be seen as a prior work regarding the pipeline feature.
+The RFC covers the ability to implicitly namespace Vector configuration based on the configuration directory structure.
+This provides an easy mechanism for organizing large Vector configuration, something that will become more pronounced as Vector introduces the upcoming Pipelines feature.

 ## Context